 Selected candidates appointed as Auxiliary Officers for the City of Trenton are non-commissioned and unarmed officers; however, they are permitted to carry Department-issued handcuffs when on duty and in uniform to assist Patrol Officers as requested.
 Auxiliary members are also permitted to carry Department-issued OC pepper spray when in uniform following required departmental training.
-All uniforms and training are provided to the Auxiliary Unit without charge by the Hudson Police Department.
+All uniforms and training are provided to the Auxiliary Unit without charge by the City of Trenton.
 Qualified Auxiliary Officers are encouraged to:

 - Patrol the business and residential areas of the City;

 - Provide help to motorists and disabled vehicles;